 In 2012, Tulsi Gabbard ran for U.S. House of Representatives for Hawai`i's 2nd Congressional District and defeated the former mayor of Honolulu in an upset victory in the Democratic Primary.
 Tulsi went on to win the general election by nearly 80 points.
 Tulsi's upset victory in the 2012 House race marked her latest achievement in a life filled with one extraordinary accomplishment after another.
 But Tulsi was not done setting "first ever" milestones.

-On January 3, 2013, the day that Tulsi Gabbard took her official oath of office in the U.S. House of Representatives.
-She is currently the youngest female serving in Congress and is also one of only two female combat veterans in the U.S. House (the other is Rep. Tammy Duckworth of Illinois).
-Finally, Tulsi is the first American Hindu ever elected to Congress.
+On January 3, 2013, Tulsi Gabbard took her official oath of office in the U.S. House of Representatives making her one of only two female combat veterans in the House and the first American Hindu ever elected to Congress.

 Like her mentors, the late U.S. Senator Dan Inouye and former U.S. Senator Dan Akaka, Tulsi embodies the aloha spirit unique to the island state of Hawai`i.
 As a mixed race woman, combat veteran, martial artist, lifelong vegetarian, and practicing Hindu, she also is the embodiment of the type of diversity which is at the very heart of what America was founded upon.